-Dr. Nana Twum-Danso, MD, MPH, FACPM joined The Rockefeller Foundation in August 2019 as the Managing Director for Health where she oversees a strategy designed to transform the practice of public health through data science.
+Dr. Nana Twum-Danso, MD, MPH, FACPM joined The Rockefeller Foundation in August 2019 as the Managing Director for Health where she oversaw a strategy designed to transform the practice of public health through data science.

 Dr. Nana Twum-Danso is a public health and preventive medicine physician with 20 years of experience in health policy, practice, strategy, monitoring, learning, evaluation, research and philanthropy at local, national and international levels.
 She is also an Adjunct Assistant Professor in the Department of Maternal and Child Health at the Gillings School of Global Public Health at the University of North Carolina, Chapel Hill, USA.